 In my experience, the cayenne initially hurts like heck!
 But cayenne has a numbing quality that takes effect after a few moments, so not only does it clot your wound more quickly, it does help diminish the pain.

 My husband, Mr. V., has corroborated this many times.

-So...I believe the Cayenne is a good deal and may actually help reduce pain after the initial shock of putting pepper on the wound.
+Using cayenne is a good deal and for most people actually helps reduce the pain significantly after the initial shock of putting pepper on the wound.